 For Brownfield, the first step toward lifting the blockade is the establishment of a professional and well-trained police force.

 “The Haitian police has reached this level,” he said.

-For his part, Mario Andresol submitted to the government the announcement of a five-year plan for the expansion of the police force from 10 000 to 16 000 members in 2016.
+For his part, Mario Andresol submitted to the government the announcement of a five-year plan for the expansion of the police force from 10,000 to 16,000 members by 2016.

 “The strengthening of the police is a key point… and we expect a lot from our partners, including the U.S.,” said Andresol.

-The most affected areas are the South, Northwest and Central regions, where, in addition to the traffic, there was a high level of consumption, according Andrésol, highlighting the danger this poses to young people.
+The most affected areas are the South, Northwest and Central regions, where, in addition to the traffic, there is a high level of consumption, according to Andrésol, who highlighted the danger that this poses to young people.

 He added that the number of officers in the brigade for the fight against drug trafficking (BLTS) will soon grow from 200 to 300 agents.

-The Assistant Secretary of State of the U.S., William Brownfield, noted, for his part, that there was a slow down of drug trafficking in the Caribbean, but he warned that the networks could again establish bases of operations.
+United States Assistant Secretary of State William Brownfield noted, for his part, that there was a slow down of drug traffic in the Caribbean, but he warned that the networks could again establish bases of operations.